megatux/awesome-ruby/README.md

 ## Implementations/Compilers

+* [Artichoke](https://www.artichokeruby.org) - A Ruby implementation made with Rust.
+Supports compilation to WebAssembly.
 * [JRuby](https://github.com/jruby/jruby) - A Java implementation of the Ruby language.
 * [MRuby](https://github.com/mruby/mruby) - Lightweight Ruby.
 Can be linked and embedded in your application.
 * [Opal](https://github.com/opal/opal) - Ruby to Javascript compiler.